Young Alumnus of the Year Award

 Congratulations to the inaugural class of the Young Alumnus of the Year Award.

-The inaugural award recognizes alumnus members under the age of 35 and awards up to nine young alumni for their professional accomplishments, contributions to their community, and their involvement as a volunteer for Pi Kappa Alpha, all while displaying the values of a True Pike.
+This award recognizes alumnus members under the age of 35 and awards up to nine young alumni for their professional accomplishments, contributions to their community, and their involvement as a volunteer for Pi Kappa Alpha, all while displaying the values of a True Pike.

 (Louisiana-Monroe, Eta Omicron ’05)